BDC Hamburger Icon

 Open row

 But these assessments usually don’t describe the entire picture.
-Savvy business owners realize that – first and foremost – they’re technology companies selling products or services.
+Savvy business owners realize that — first and foremost — they are a technology company selling products or services.
 When questioned about their identity, they might say, “We’re a technology company that happens to sell [product or service].”

-We’ll explain why you should adopt the tech-company mindset in your company’s culture and identity.
+We’ll explain why you should adopt the tech company mindset in your business’s culture and identity.

 Why every company is a technology company

-Because of this tech focus, we recommend prioritizing the technological components of your organization that informs nearly every aspect of running your business.
+Because of this tech focus, we recommend prioritizing the technological components of your organization that inform nearly every aspect of running your business.

 Here are four primary reasons why every company is a tech company.